NanoCommons/dmp/DMP.md

 2. Derived (processed or computed) data
 3. Data associated with formal publications (literature curated data) (This is typically summarised data, from which the original data cannot really be reconstructed).
 4. Interactive data, whereby the data is put in the context of other data.
 For example, integrated with other data sets, etc.
+The first type of data is basically what comes directly from the instruments utilised in the experimental assays or the computational calculations.
+Ideally this follows the design of a pre-registration, in which the design of the experiment is published before the experiment is performed (see e.g. the Center of Open Science Pre-registration Challenge: cos.io/prereg/).
+The second type is data derived from the raw data, and aimed at making comparisons between experimental conditions, drawing conclusions, and other kinds of use and reuse of the data.
+This data may be stored as spreadsheets, but also in many other formats.

+The third and fourth types of data are more about presentation of the data: the third kind is the presentation in formal journal applications and, for example, presented in tables as PDFs, spreadsheets, or data files.
+The fourth kind is particularly interesting and important to our project: data must be interactively available to enable reuse.
+For example, our modelling tasks depend on data to be available in a FAIR way (see below).

+The Open Science expectations around data basically apply to all four kinds of data.
+However, it is  clear that different solutions are needed for the different kinds.
+This is one reason why writing a clear DMP is non-trivial.
+The use of electronic notebooks (for both experimental and computational workflows) will ensure that data of types 1 and 2 above will be collected in a harmonised, ontology-linked, and database-compatible manner from the outset, thereby integrating data management with data generation, rather than data management being an add-on activity after associated with, for example, publication requirements for datasets to be deposited in appropriate databases.
+Free and commercial tools for keeping an electronic notebook are both available.

+**Data Life Cycle**
+The Data Life Cycle includes the entire process through which data is generated, acquired, analysed, manipulated and made available through publications and/or data repositories along with the metadata produced during the entire process.
+The fourth kind of data presented in the previous paragraph can also be seen as an overview of the life cycle of data.
+However, it should be noted that the availability of data does not constitute the start of the cycle: instead, the design of an experiment is a more appropriate start - see Appendix B for further details of the data life cycle as utilised in NanoCommons.

 #### 1.3.2 Formats of Data <a name="formats_of_data"></a>